ghasshee/pen/README.md

 Goto `pen/hs/` directory and then type `make` and push enter key.

+## Inductive Data Type

+Inductive data type is very useful.
+It is noetherian, i.e. if we unwrap some data, it has the end of data, or we can say the data is finite and must have terminals.
+Solidity's definition of datatype is not inductive it just stores variables, and mappings.
+They are just the state at some point and they do not store data how they make transitions into the state.
+With inductive data type, we can have not only money balance but also money transitions on chain.
+That means

 ## Type Inference

 Pen compiler support [Hindley-Milnor Type Inference](https://www.cis.upenn.edu/~bcpierce/tapl/).